 - a.
 The designated administrator for each article has the authority to administratively adjust the quantitative standards in the articles listed in item 1 above. - i.
 Standards may be adjusted by up to 10% by the designated administrator. - ii.
-Any changes that exceed the 10% threshold are not eligible for an administrative adjustment. - b.
-The Zoning Administrator shall have the authority to approve a handicap ramp or other encroachment compliant with ADA standards, if the encroachment is required by law and there is no other reasonable location. - c.
-The Zoning Administrator shall have the authority to approve an administrative adjustment to allow an encroachment into the frontage, side setback, rear setback, or landscape yards for the restoration or replacement of historic features on an existing structure in accordance with Section 14.1.
+Any changes that exceed the 10% threshold are not eligible for an administrative adjustment.

+- b.
+The designated administrator for each article has the authority to administratively adjust a qualitative standard in the articles listed in item 1 above if the standard has been identified as eligible for administrative adjustment. - c.
+The Zoning Administrator shall have the authority to approve a handicap ramp or other encroachment compliant with ADA standards, if the encroachment is required by law and there is no other reasonable location. - d.
+The Zoning Administrator shall have the authority to approve an administrative adjustment to allow an encroachment into the frontage, side setback, rear setback, or landscape yards for the restoration or replacement of historic features on an existing structure in accordance with Section 14.2.